nicolaisguevara/Getting-and-Cleaning-Data/README.md

 ## About the Code book
-The data used in this project represent data collected from the accelerometers from the Samsung Galaxy S smartphone (for details, see link above).
+The data used in this project represents data collected from the accelerometers from the Samsung Galaxy S smartphone (for details, see link above).
 A full description of variables can be found at the codebook.md